sahitid/underage-gambling/README.md

 ## **About**
 Welcome to **Underage Slot Machines Simulator**—the only slot machine designed to crush kids’ dreams and allowances while imparting life lessons about the horrors of gambling.
-Through *rigged outcomes* and *sketchy user interfaces,* this app ensures that young players quickly learn: **“99% OF GAMBLERS QUIT RIGHT BEFORE THEY WIN BIG!!.”**
+Through *rigged outcomes* and *sketchy user interfaces,* this app ensures that young players quickly learn: **“99% OF GAMBLERS QUIT RIGHT BEFORE THEY WIN BIG!!”**

 ![Underage Gambling Simulator](https://cloud-citg1k35e-hack-club-bot.vercel.app/0image.png)